 JEAN VANIER, Address to the Business Community, April '05

-Dr. Jean Vanier is a prominent Canadian who is a philosopher, engaged theologian, writer, and moral leader.
-His ideas are rooted in his Catholic faith, and in a testament to their strength, those ideas have been taken up and blossomed in communities of all faiths.
+Dr. Jean Vanier is a prominent Canadian who is a philosopher, engaged theologian, writer.
+His ideas have been taken up and blossomed in communities of all faiths.
 He is the founder of L’Arche, and Faith & Light: two life-sharing movements and communities for people with and without intellectual and developmental disabilities.
-He is a popular public intellectual, author of dozens of books and a radical disability advocate.
+He is an author of dozens of books and a radical disability advocate.
 A small sample of awards he has received include the Templeton Prize, the highest Order of Canada, many honorary doctorates, the top ten Canadians of all time list, and recently, the inter-faith Adyan award.

 Connection to King’s & Disability Studies